Exolynk/Documentation/pages/02.exolynk-modeler/02.variables/10.datetime/exolynk.md

 ------------------------------------------------------------------------------------------
 ### DateTime
 Date and Type in the format yyyy-MM-dd, HH:mm:ss with date/time picker.
+More details here: <a href="../../language-api/base-api/datetime#datetime" target="_blank">Base API - DateTime</a>

 >>> If no default value is given the current date and time will be set if date/time picker is opened.